tillbiskup/aspecd/docs/roadmap.rst

   * CombineDatasets: combine data from several datasets into a single dataset; parameters allowing to define the axis values/quantity/unit, possibly even from given metadata; to decide: How to handle metadata that might be invalidated?

   * MetadataUpdate/MetadataChange: Change metadata of a given dataset from within a recipe.
 Useful in case datasets contain (known) spurious or otherwise inappropriate metadata.
 (Metadata are provided manually and are therefore prone to human errors).

+* Logging

+  * Add loggers from other modules (than task) and derived packages

 * Add export tasks to dataset tasks